 University of Cambridge Centre for Gender Studies

-Professor John Dupré, Professor of Philosophy of Science and Director, ESRC Centre for Genomics in Society (Egenis) at the University of Exeter is the Diane Middlebrook and Carl Djerassi Visiting Professor at the University of Cambridge Centre for Gender Studies for Michaelmas 2013.
+Professor Nancy Fraser, (Henry A. and Louise Loeb Professor of Political and Social Science at The New School for Social Research, New York), is the Diane Middlebrook and Carl Djerassi Visiting Professor at the University of Cambridge Centre for Gender Studies during Lent 2014.

 University of Cambridge Centre for Gender Studies Speaker Programme